gabriele-tomassetti/LanguageTeller/README.md

 This library distributes the [original compressed version of the model developed by Facebook](https://fasttext.cc/docs/en/language-identification.html).

 Performance is good enough for the compressed version of the library.
 The performance for tests of the full model is bad (it takes more than an hour to run them).
+I am not sure why.
+However, using the full model the performance is as expected.

 ##  Installation